 Soroptimist is an international organization for business and professional women who work to improve the lives of women and girls, in local communities and throughout the world.

 Soroptimist’s mission is to improve the lives of women and girls, in local communities and throughout the world.
 In order to accomplish this goal, the organization administers several international programs.
-The organization’s major project is the Soroptimist Women’s Opportunity Awards, which assists women by giving them the resources they need to improve their education, skills and job prospects.
+The organization’s major project is the Soroptimist Live Your Dream Awards, which assists women by giving them the resources they need to improve their education, skills and job prospects.

 Soroptimist Disaster Grants for Women and Girls